 Whether or not they advertise the fact, many local restaurants scream for ice cream from this Inman Square shop to supplement their dessert menus.
 Among the beautifully realized seasonal flavors such as pumpkin and eggnog, keep your eyes peeled—and your mouth primed—for fresh rose, burnt sugar and ginger molasses.

-Aaron Cohen—the genius behind the city’s Bacon and Beer Festival—and co-owner Ben Dryer have opened an outré ice cream post in Union Square that further cements the neighborhood as the place for all things artisanal.
-The shop doles out schmancy flavors like Salty Whiskey, Guinness, and Black Raspberry Chip, with new flavors rotating in regularly.
+This outré ice cream post in Union Square further cements the Somerville neighborhood as the place for all things artisanal.
+The shop makes small batches of creative flavors like Salty Whiskey, Guinness, and Black Raspberry Chip, with new flavors rotating in regularly.
 Top your scoop with the house-made version of Magic Shell, and definitely forgo the cup for a toasted Fluff cone.

 The Jamaica Plain–born ice cream institution, which has since spread to Beacon Hill and Harvard Square, among other locations, is known for its funky cow motif, lively atmosphere, hip scoopers and exciting flavors.
 You can expect a wait on hot days, but that just gives you more time to decide between old faithful faves like Brownie Batter and seasonal dazzlers such as PB & Chili, made with sriracha.
 The place also roasts its own coffee in case you want to supplement your sugar rush with a caffeine fix.

 This Back Bay locale is as famous for its ice cream as its award-winning smoothies, which the staff will whip up in front of you using fresh seasonal ingredients.
 Emack & Bolio’s also pioneered the flavored cone—including varieties covered in marshmallow or chocolate-dipped with shaved coconut.